‘… things can shift dramatically. We’re not in control. Life is precious.’

 There’s more than a chance that this film will serve well as a deep reflection on the life that we each possess.

 ‘… if I was able to talk to the entity known as ALS, I’d say let go of me.
 I get it.
 I’m learning how to fall.
 How to let go of my life.‘

 The experience of making this film was extraordinary on so many levels.
 I shall write about more about it.
 About a life well lived, and meaningful work.
 And perhaps more importantly, meaningful community.

 We had the chance to screen this film, in July for Charlie and 230 others.
 Mostly from within his close community on Whidbey Island, WA.

-Eric’s Film Portrait will be screening in the Library.
+Eric’s Film Portrait is screening in the Library.

 BOTH CHARLIE AND ERIC’S PORTRAIT FILMS WERE MADE POSSIBLE WITH THE KIND HELP OF THE FOLLOWING PATRONS : JOHN BLAXALL AND DEEPA NARAYAN : LYNNAEA LUMBARD AND RICK PAINE : RICK INGRASCI AND PEGGY TAYLOR : GRETCHEN KRAMPF AND PAUL KING : MARIKA PARTRIDGE AND LARRY RAVITZ : VICTORIA AND IAN WATSON : SALLY GOODWIN : GINNY JORDAN : CAROL NEWELL : RICHARD RUSSELL : DAVID FRIEDMAN AND TIRZAH FIRESTONE : CHARLES TERRY AND BETSY : MACGREGOR : ALAN AND ANDREA RABINOWITZ : PETER AND MELISSA EVANS : JOHN STEINER AND MARGO KING : JOEL AND DANA SOLOMON